erichVK5/DL4YHF-FrequencyCounterVK5Mods/README.md

 # DL4YHF-FrequencyCounterVK5Mods
 Additional clocking options for the DL4YHF frequency counter firmware by Erich Heinzle VK5HSE

-Modifications to the 16F628 firmware to allow other clock speeds to be used for the 16F628
+Modifications to the DL4YHF 16F628 firmware allow other clock speeds to be used for the 16F628...

-original firmware supports the following 16F629 clocks:
+original firmware supports the following 16F628 clocks:

 	4MHz
 	20MHz